jhankim/instagram-feed/README.md

 # How do I use it?

-You will need a HTTP server with PHP in order for the script to work.
+You will need

+* HTTP server with PHP
+* Instagram API key (get one at http://instagram.com/developer/)

 Steps: